Assessing the ecosystem status and proposal for co-management of fishery resources using bottom-up participatory processes

 - Establish data loggers, permanent Posidonia oceanica stations, and monitor using the PREI index;

 - Utilize semi-structured interviews and Local Ecological Knowledge to understand perceptions, knowledge, motivations, and spatio-temporal changes of fishery resources;

 - Build partnerships, capacity, and collaborators with stakeholders;

-- Develop a proposal for co-management of the area.
+- Develop a proposal for co-management of the fisheries resources.